Multi Storey Extension Cost

 - Install basic interior fittings and finishings, such as curtain poles, shelves, and blinds.

-- Projection - Multi storey extensions must not extend beyond the rear wall of your property by more than 3 metres.
+- Projection — Under permitted development, two storey rear extensions must not extend beyond the original rear wall of your property by more than 3 metres.

-- Boundary proximity - Multi storey extensions cannot be within 7 metres of any boundary opposite the rear wall of the property.
+- Boundary Proximity — They also must be 7 metres from the boundary opposite the rear wall.

 - Windows — Side elevation upper-floor windows need to have obscured glazing.

-- Planning permission - Side extensions of one storey and above need planning permission.
+- Planning Permission — Side extensions of more than one storey need planning permission.

-In the UK, the cost to apply for planning permission for a house extension is £258.
+- Planning Fee — In the UK the cost to apply for planning permission for a house extension is £258.

-Once you have planning permission, you then need to apply for Building Regulations.
+Before you start any construction you need to make sure your home extension plans comply with Building Regulations.
 Building Regulations set the minimum building standards.

-Checklist: Hiring a Builder to Construct a Multistorey Extension in the UK
+Checklist: Hiring a Builder for a Multi Storey Extension

 Well-designed house extensions can transform homes by maximising the usable floor space, while adding to the market value.
 Here's what you need to know when hiring a local builder for your project: